StellarSand/privacy-settings/Privacy Settings/Windows-10.md

 #### Lock screen
 - Background: select Picture or Slideshow
 - Get fun facts, tips, tricks and more on your lock screen: Off
+- Screen saver >
+  - On resume, display logon screen: On
+  - Wait: Shortest duration that suits you

 #### Start
 - Show suggestions occasionally in Start: Off